-Australia's iconic outback is one of the main reasons that visitors choose to explore the country by road.
-Expanding thousands of kilometres and encompassing five states, the quirky towns and strange landscapes of the outback are truly unique.
-One of the best places to experience the outback is in one of New South Wales' most famous towns - Broken Hill.
-Visit the ghost town of Silverton and catch an unforgettable sunset at the Living Desert.
+Australia's iconic outback is a huge reason to travel the country by road.
+Crossing five of Australia's states and thousands of kilometres, the charming towns and unique landscapes of the outback are never in short supply.
+One of the best places to visit is the famous New South Wales town of Broken Hill.
+We also recommend stopping by the ghost town of Silverton, and catching the unmatched views of the sunset from the Living Desert.

-A road trip to Australia is not like driving anywhere else in the world.
-You can go hours without seeing a sign of a town, and the only thing passing you on the open highways are the massive road trains.
-To really feel like you are in the middle of nowhere, consider crossing the Nullarbor from South Australia to Western Australia, or follow the famous Stuart Highway through the heart of the country.
+A road trip through Australia is unlike anywhere else in the world.
+You can go hours without a glimpse of a town, where the only things you’ll pass are the countrysides and massive road trains.
+If escaping to the middle of nowhere tickles your fancy, consider crossing the Nullarbor from South Australia, or follow the famous Stuart Highway straight through the heart of the country.

-While there may be fewer cities in Australia compared to other countries, each of Australia's major metropolitan centres has its own unique character.
-There is much more to discover beyond the busy harbour in Sydney and the graffiti-covered laneways in Melbourne.
-From the colourful 'River City' of Brisbane to the churches and unique architecture of Adelaide, you'll find plenty of great attractions in Australia's cities.
-To see one of the country's best city skylines, visit the glamorous Gold Coast.
+While Australian metropolises are in shorter supply compared to other countries, each of these major cities boasts a unique personality and atmosphere.
+There’s so much more to discover beyond the famous harbours and parklands of Sydney, or the mural lined laneways of Melbourne; f rom the colourful 'River City' of Brisbane, to the gorgeous churches and architecture of Adelaide, you'll find something special in all of them.
+Plus, for one of the country's best city skylines and nightlife scenes, don’t miss out on visiting the glamorous Gold Coast.

 Australia is home to one of the world's oldest living cultures.
-Across the country, you can easily visit sacred cultural sites and see examples of Aboriginal rock art.
-One of the best places to learn more about the Aboriginal people is Kakadu, with fascinating areas like Nourlangie and Ubirr easily accessible to visitors.
+Scattered across the country, stand the sacred sites of the Aboriginal people, from natural wonders to cultural centres where you’ll learn firsthand of their history, practises, and culture.
+One of the best places to discover more about the Aboriginal people is Kakadu, with fascinating areas like Nourlangie and Ubirr open to visitors.